 * Sept.
 21-24: Life Lessons From Mayberry: It’s All There in Black and White in Ridgecrest, N.C. (outside Asheville) is a Bible study event drawing on the biblical truths and life applications found in “The Andy Griffith Show.”
 The event is $295 per person (based on double occupancy), which includes three nights of on-campus lodging, eight meals, Bible study sessions based on favorite TAGS episodes, dynamic preaching, worship, an orchestra concert of TAGS tunes, and a lunch with favorite Mayberry tribute artists.
 To register, call Ridgecrest Conference Center at (800) 588-7222 or visit www.lifeway.com/mayberry.com.

 * Sept.
 25-28: 25th Annual Mayberry Days in Mount Airy, N.C.
 As always, numerous “Andy Griffith Show” stars will be on hand.
-Stars already confirmed are hometown favorite Betty Lynn (Thelma Lou) and Darling Boy Rodney Dillard and the Dillard Band, who will perform a matinee show on Friday.
+Stars already confirmed are hometown favorite Betty Lynn (Thelma Lou) and Darling Boy Rodney Dillard and the Dillard Band (with special guest Maggie Peterson, aka Charlene Darling), who will perform a matinee show on Friday.
 James Best also presents his popular “Best in Hollywood Show” on Friday afternoon, and Karen Knotts returns with her fun, wonderful “Tied Up in Knotts” show, at 12:30 p.m. on Friday.

 Also, there will be a hilarious comedy show on Friday night by the amazing James Gregory, “the Funniest Man in America.”
 Also, the Embers warm the night with their music on Thursday, while the legendary Tams bring their soulful coastal music to the amphitheater on Friday evening.
-And much more TBA!
+More TBA!
 There will be something for everybody at this special 25th Mayberry Days.
-Visit www.surryarts.org for more info.
+Visit www.surryarts.org for more info and tickets.

 * Oct.
 3: 54th Anniversary of the premiere of “The Andy Griffith Show” on CBS.